• Skip to primary navigation

 Instructions

-• Place the flour, yeast and salt in the bowl of a standing mixer.
+• Place the flour, yeast and salt in the bowl of a standing mixer (or mixing bowl if you are kneading the dough by hand).

 500 g Strong White Bread Flour, 7 g Fast Action Dried Yeast, ½ teaspoon Salt

 • Whisk together the lukewarm milk and melted lard (which has cooled a little) in a jug, then beat in the eggs and half (2 tbsp) of the caster sugar.
-Pour into the flour and knead with a dough hook attachment for eight minutes.
+Pour the mixture into the flour and knead with a dough hook attachment for eight minutes (or 12 minutes by hand).

 200 ml Whole Milk, 140 g Lard, 2 Eggs, 4 tablespoon Caster Sugar